circleci/circleci-docs/jekyll/_cci2/reusing-config.md

       - image: clojure:lein-2.8.1
 ```

-A user could use either executor from their configuration file with:
+You may use either executor from your configuration file with:

 ```yaml
 # config.yml